 You cannot miss visiting Trinity College and the Book of Kells.
 Interesting fact is I studied there and truly adore it!

-From here you can book your amazing experience.
+From here (book of kells) you can book your amazing experience.

 Cliffs of Moher